Renting Or Buying Council Land

 Please note that purchasing land from the council can be a costly procedure.
 You will be asked to pay the following fees:

-- The costs of carrying out the valuation, which is usually in the region of £900;
+- The costs of carrying out the valuation, which could be in the region of £900 excluding VAT;

 - The purchase price of the land;